chargehound/chargehound-slate/source/includes/_webhooks.md

 ## Static IP addresses

-If you need to whitelist individual IP addresses in your firewall you can opt to have webhook calls sent from a fixed range of IP addresses on your [settings page](https://www.chargehound.com/dashboard/settings/api#webhook-settings).
+If you need to allowlist individual IP addresses in your firewall you can opt to have webhook calls sent from a fixed range of IP addresses on your [settings page](https://www.chargehound.com/dashboard/settings/api#webhook-settings).

 > Webhook calls will then be sent from one of the following IP addresses if you opt to use a static IP: